quantrocket-llc/quantrocket-trading-calendars/README.md

-# ib-trading-calendars
+# quantrocket-trading-calendars

-Trading calendars for Interactive Brokers-supported exchanges.
+Trading calendars for QuantRocket-supported exchanges.
 Based on [quantopian/trading_calendars](https://github.com/quantopian/trading_calendars).

-This package differs from the underlying `quantopian/trading_calendars` package in that it uses IBKR exchange codes instead of MIC codes.
+This package differs from the underlying `quantopian/trading_calendars` package in that it provides additional support for Interactive Brokers exchange codes and other exchange codes used in QuantRocket.

 ## Installation

 ```
-pip install ib-trading-calendars
+pip install quantrocket-trading-calendars
 ```

 ## Supported exchanges